heyflyer/android-app-sdk/README.md

     maven { url ‘https://jitpack.io’ }
 ```
 ```
-and in your app’s build.gradle add the dependency
+And in your app’s build.gradle add the dependency
 ```
 ```
-    implementation 'com.github.mandipkanjiya:HeyFlyerAirportData-Android:1.0.0'
+     implementation 'com.github.heyflyer:android-app-sdk:1.0.0'
 ```